bermudalocket/Tweaks-for-Reddit/README.md

 ## Development Note

-The `./shared` folder contains (almost) all of the SwiftUI implementation for the extension's broswer toolbar popover.
 The Xcode canvas refuses to provide a preview for SwiftUI files whose sole target membership is a Safari Extension:

 ````
 UnsupportedAppExtensionTypeError: redditweaks Extension.appex is unsupported